|

 What is lightning?

 Lightning is a massive electrical discharge that occurs in the atmosphere.
-It results from the accumulation of electric charges within clouds, particularly cumulonimbus clouds, which are the most powerful thunderstorm clouds.
-When a sufficient electrical potential difference is reached between regions of opposite charges, a discharge occurs, creating what we call lightning.
+It results from the accumulation of electric charges within clouds, particularly cumulonimbus clouds, which are the most powerful storm clouds.
+When a sufficient electric potential difference is reached between regions of opposite charges, a discharge occurs, creating what we call lightning.

 Formation of electric charges